| | |

 Making the Wood Sign Frame Slats

-Instead of having a heavy frame using 1 by 2 for this board, we chose to use a 4 foot length of 2 by 4 and the tablesaw.
-Cut the 2 by 4 into 1/4 thin strips on the table saw.
+Instead of having a heavy frame using 1 by 2 for this board, we chose to use a 4-foot length of 2 by 4 and the table saw.
+Cut the 2 by 4 wood pieces into 1/4 thin strips on the table saw.

-Using a mitre saw, skill saw or handsaw, then cut them to the length.
+Using a miter saw, skill saw or handsaw, then cut them to the length.
 Cut 2 lengths at 36 1/2″ and 2 lengths at 28″

-If you prefer to use 1″ by 2″ and skip the step of slicing the wood for the frame, that works as well.
+If you prefer to use 1″ by 2″ and skip the step of slicing the wood for the frame, that works as well, but your frame will be thicker.

 Prepping the Wooden Sign Backdrop

-Sand with 120 grit sandpaper to make it smooth as possible.
+Sand with 120-grit sandpaper to make it as smooth as possible.
 Wipe with a clean cloth.

 How much prep you do depends on the grade of plywood you use.
-If you purchase presanded good one side plywood it costs more, but you don’t need to presand it.
-If using regular plywood, or older plywood give it a quick sand.
+Purchasing pre-sanded good one-side plywood costs more, but you don’t need to presand it.
+If using regular plywood, or older plywood give it a light sand.

-Apply 1 or 2 coats of miniwax in dark walnut.
-Apply the minwax with a paintbrush and then wipe off with a clean dry cloth.
+Apply 1 or 2 coats of Minwax in the dark walnut, Apply the Minwax with a paintbrush then wipe it off with a clean dry cloth.
 This plywood was beautiful after just one coat, your plywood may not absorb the stain the same way, so do one coat first, and then decide if it needs the second coat.
 Follow the instructions on the can, and we let our wood stain dry overnight before continuing with the wooden sign.

 Sand and stain the frame pieces the same way.